If, as we’ve been telling you, content is king, why would pruning website content become a priority? We’re glad you asked!

 Over time, you prune your clothes so your best stuff is most visible and most accessible.
 Continuing the analogy, if you never clean out your closet, you could attract moths and other crawly things.
 Eww.

 If you have a lot of blog posts, the potential for your site to have performance issues, errors or other types of site health issues grows as well.
 Super old content is also content you don’t monitor.
 But Google does, and it could cause issues with your site.
-Further, Google may penalize you for not removing outdated content.
+Further, Google may penalize you for not pruning website content.

 Let’s say your strategy is after three years, you get rid of old posts if they don’t have merit anymore.
 Then, you need to decide what to do with that content.
 You can: